department-of-veterans-affairs/vets-website/content/pages/education/apply.md

 - [Find out what happens after you apply](/education/after-you-apply).
 - You can't make changes to your application, but if you have questions about education benefits, please call <a href="tel:+18884424551">888-442-4551</a> (888-GI-BILL-1) from 8:00 a.m. to 7:00 p.m.
 (ET), Monday through Friday.
-- If we've asked for documents, please upload them through the GI Bill website. <a class="usa-button-primary" href="https://gibill.custhelp.com/app/home">Go to the GI Bill website</a>
+- If we've asked you for documents, please upload them through the GI Bill website. <a class="usa-button-primary" href="https://gibill.custhelp.com/app/home">Go to the GI Bill Website</a>

 #### How long does it take us to make a decision?

 <div class="card information" markdown="0">
 <span class="number">30 days</span>
-<span class="description">Average time to process education claims.</span>
+<span class="description">Average time to process education claims</span>
 </div>

 <div markdown="0"><br></div>